tgr-braiins/braiins-os-docs/farm-proxy-en/source/User Guide/2_config.rst

   :local:
   :depth: 2

-Braiins Farm Proxy configuration can be split into two main categories - routing configuration and configuration of the accompanying programs (which are Prometheus and Grafana).
+Braiins Farm Proxy configuration can be split into two main categories - routing configuration and configuration of the accompanying programs (which are BOS Scanner, Prometheus and Grafana).

 *********************
 Routing Configuration